 Michael stood in the doorway, smiling charmingly.

-Greg blinked away his tears.
-"No. Iīm glad youīre here.
+Greg blinked away tears.
+"No. I'm glad you're here.
 I need a friend."

 "I have to go anyway."
-Gil stumbled to his feet.
+Gil struggled free of Greg's grip.
 "There is some important matter at the lab I need to take care of."

-Michael walked into the room and waved nonchalantly at Gil.
+Michael walked in and waved nonchalantly at Gil.
 "See you later, boss."

 Greggo.
 He called him Greggo.
-I donīt like him calling him Greggo.
 Neither Greg nor Michael paid attention to him leaving.
 They had only eyes for each other.
-Michael took Gilīs place at the bedside and kissed Greg on the cheek.
+Michael took Gil's place at the bedside and kissed Greg on the cheek.

-Gil had seen enough.
-He fled and jumped out of the frying pan into the fire.
+Gil fled the maddening sight but jumped out of the frying pan into the fire.
 In the hallway, he bumped into Alan Davies.

-"Hello, Gil," Gregīs ex-boyfriend greeted him exceptionally politely.
+"Hello, Gil," Greg's ex-boyfriend greeted him exceptionally politely.
 "How nice of you to look after Greg."

-"Iīm aware of it."
-Alanīs eyes were as cold as Gilīs voice.
-"How is my pretty boy?"
+"I'm aware of it."
+Alan's eyes were as cold as Gil's voice.
+"How's my pretty boy?"

-"Ah...fine...his friend Michael is with him right now," Gil notified, perplexed.
-This man was able to annoy him by just being...present.
+"Just fine...
+Michael is with him," Gil said, perplexed by how much this man annoyed him by just being... present.
 Stop it.
-Jealousy wonīt get you anywhere.
+Jealousy won't get you anywhere.

-"So, he is in good hands.
-A handsome man this Michael."
-Alan patted Gilīs shoulder.
+"So, he's well cared for.
+A handsome man that Michael."
+Alan patted Gil's shoulder.

 Gil winced back from him.
-"Very.
+"Sure.
 I need to go."

-At the lab he didnīt get any rest.
-As he walked into his office, his sanctuary, he found Hodges sitting at the desk, leafing through important files.
+At the lab Gil didn't get any peace.
+As he walked into his office, his sanctuary, he found Hodges sitting at the desk, leafing through a current case file.
 Gil groaned.
-"What do you..."
+"What do you want?!"

 "Huh?"
-Gil asked, dumbfounded, because Hodges had used the exact same words as Alan.
+Gil asked, dumbfounded.
 Is every man thinking of him in this way?

 "Sanders.
 How is he?"